konflux-ci/task-runner/README.md

 ```

 The tool will automatically update the VERSION file and output a markdown list with
 the changes since the last release.
-Include this list when creating the GitHub release
+Include this list when updating CHANGELOG.md.
-later.

 If there are no relevant changes to the installed software (i.e. the `Installed-Software.md`
 file did not change), the tool will abort without doing any changes.
 In that case,
 if you do want to do a release, please update the VERSION file manually and write
-the release notes yourself.
+the changelog content yourself.

 ### Release process

-1. Determine what has changed since last release and update the VERSION file accordingly
+1. Determine what has changed since last release and update the VERSION and CHANGELOG.md
-   (see above).
+   files accordingly (see above).
-2. Send a PR to update the version.
+2. Send a PR to update the version and changelog.
-3. Once merged, if the Konflux release succeeds, create a GitHub release.
-In the
+3. Once merged, create the GitHub release as `v{version}` (e.g. `v0.1.0`).
-   release notes, describe the relevant changes.
-You can use the output of the
+   In the release notes, just link the relevant heading in CHANGELOG.md.
-   `devtool prep-release` command.
-If you don't have that output available, use
-   `devtool diff --base-ref <previous_version> --changelog` (if this fails, you
-   may need to fetch tags first).
+4. Merging the PR will have triggered a Konflux on-push pipeline, which will
+   automatically trigger a release to <https://quay.io/konflux-ci/task-runner>
+   upon success.
+Verify that the build and release succeed.

 [ADR-0046: Common Task Runner Image]: https://github.com/konflux-ci/architecture/blob/main/ADR/0046-common-task-runner-image.md
 [konflux-hermetic]: https://konflux-ci.dev/docs/building/hermetic-builds/